 The Teacher Education Program, accredited by the North Carolina Department of Public Instruction (NCDPI), provides courses of study for the following teaching licenses:

 - Elementary Education (K-6)

 - Special Education: General Curriculum (K-12)

 - School Social Work (Not currently available as of Fall 2016)

 - Secondary Education

 - Special Subjects

-The North Carolina teaching license is currently honored in twenty-nine states through interstate reciprocity agreements and other states via NASDTEC (National Association of State Directors of Teacher Education and Certification).
+The North Carolina teaching license is currently honored in 45 states through interstate reciprocity agreements and other states via NASDTEC (National Association of State Directors of Teacher Education and Certification).